gayaneghazaryan-dot/svd-image-analysis/README.md

 If you use this software, please cite:

 > Ghazaryan, G., & Ghazaryan, A. (2025).
-> *SVDlab: A Reproducible Toolkit for SVD-based Image Compression, Denoising, and PCA with Adaptive Rank Selection.*
+> *Singular Value Decomposition in Image Processing and Data Analysis: Theory, Algorithms, and Reproducible Experiments.*
-> *Journal of Open Source Software (JOSS).*
+> *Mathematical Problems of Computer Science (MPCS).*
 > DOI: [10.5281/zenodo.17313445](https://doi.org/10.5281/zenodo.17313445)

 ✦ With only four commands, the entire paper and all figures can be reproduced from scratch.